 The Early Decision Plan at Johns Hopkins

 If admitted, it’s also a contract to enroll.
-You will receive your decision by December 15, in time for you to make regular decision application deadlines for other schools.
+You will receive your decision on December 11, in time for you to make regular decision application deadlines for other schools.

 "I knew a lot about all the five schools I wanted to apply to, but I knew I would be happiest at Hopkins.
 I loved the school the moment I set foot on campus, and I knew with certainty that if I were to apply ED here, I would be making the right choice."—Stephanie L. '22

 What does binding agreement mean?